 Wormholes.
-Near the end of gel injection, dyed gel of the same composition was injected for both experiments.
-For the 129- and 413-ft/D experiments, dye breakthrough was noted after injecting 0.55 in.3 (0.097 fracture volumes) and 0.49 in.3 (0.086 fracture volumes), respectively.
-At the time of dyed-gel breakthrough at 129 ft/D, 55% of the total flow was produced as water from the end of the matrix.
-Thus, an element of gel extruding through the fracture was dehydrated by 55% (on average) at that time.
-Similarly, at the time of dyed-gel breakthrough at 413 ft/D, 17% of the total flow was produced as water from the end of the matrix.
-Thus, an element of gel extruding through the fracture was dehydrated by 17% (on average) at that time.
-These observations allow the pathway volumes for the dyed gel to be estimated-0.25 in.3 [i.e., 0.55(1-0.55)] or 0.044 fracture volumes for the 129-ft/D experiment and 0.4 in.3 [i.e., 0.49(1-0.17)] or 0.071 fracture volumes for the 413-ft/D experiment.
+For both experiments, near the end of gel injection, dyed gel of the same composition was injected.
+For the 129- and 413-ft/d experiments, dye breakthrough was noted after injecting 0.55 in.3 (0.097 fracture volumes) and 0.49 in.3 (0.086 fracture volumes), respectively.
+At the time of dyed-gel breakthrough, the average gel dehydration factors for newly injected gel were 55% and 17%, respectively (because these were the fractions of total flow produced as water from the end of the matrix).
+Thus, the estimated volumes of the pathways for the dyed gel were 0.25 in.3 [i.e., 0.55x(1-0.55)] or 0.044 fracture volumes for the 129-ft/d experiment and 0.4 in.3 [i.e., 0.49x(1-0.17)] or 0.071 fracture volumes for the 413-ft/d experiment.
 These results suggest that the injected gel formed small-volume wormholes through concentrated gel.

 Consistent with this suggestion, wormhole pathways were noted (highlighted by the dye) through the concentrated gel in the fracture after opening the fracture at the end of the experiments.
-Typically, these wormholes were 0.1 to 0.2 in. high compared to the total fracture height of 12 in.
-At 129 ft/D, one wormhole in the center of the pattern appeared dominant, while six other significant wormholes were present in various locations.
+Typically, these wormholes were 0.1 to 0.2 in. in height, compared to the total fracture height of 12 in.
+In the 129-ft/d experiment, one wormhole in the center of the pattern appeared dominant, while six other significant wormholes were present in various locations.
 A limited amount of branching was noted on these wormholes.
-In contrast, at 413 ft/D, highly branched wormhole patterns were found after dye injection.
-For both experiments, after removing the gel from the fractures, streaks of dyed rock were noted under the wormholes, revealing the leakoff pathways for water that dehydrated from the gel.
+In contrast, for the 413-ft/d experiment, highly branched wormhole patterns were found after dye injection.
+For both experiments, after removing the gel from the fractures, streaks of dyed rock were noted under the wormholes-revealing the leakoff pathways for water that dehydrated from the gel.

-Dyed gels were also injected near the end of the 1,030- and 4,130-ft/D experiments in the $48 \times 1.5 \times 0.04$ -in. fractures.
+Dyed-gels were also injected near the end of the 1,030-ft/d and 4,130-ft/d experiments in the 48x1.5x0.04-in. fractures.
 Results indicated that the wormhole volumes were 0.10 and 0.14 fracture volumes, respectively.
-Since the wormhole volumes were 4 to 14% of the fracture volume, actual velocities for the flowing gel in the wormholes were 7 to 22 times faster than indicated by our flux values (calculated assuming that the entire fracture cross section was open to flow).
+Since the wormhole volumes were 4% to 14% of the fracture volume, actual velocities for the flowing gel in the wormholes were 7 to 22 times faster than indicated by our flux values (i.e., calculated assuming that the entire fracture cross-section was open to flow).